dragonfist453/GAN/README.md

 # Generative Adversarial Networks Bundle

-Generative Adversarial Networks are a pair of models which behave as adversaries to each other in order to competeand learn from experience to generate artificial data.
-This data could be anything; audio, text, images, numerical data.
+Generative Adversarial Networks are a pair of models which behave as adversaries to each other in order to compete and learn from experience to generate artificial data.
+This data could be anything; audio, text, images or numerical data.

 This module implements GANs using the [Generalized Neural Network bundle](https://github.com/hpcc-systems/GNN).
 It can be used in various ways according to how the input is given and the output desired.
 Typically, the program flow goes as follows: -
 1) Read the dataset and convert into appropriate tensor using GNN.Tensor functions.